 BVES maintains a risk mitigation strategy to prioritize the most cost and operationally effective strategies for risk reduction.
-The methodology identifies inherent risk, existing controls, residual risk, and future mitigation efforts based on the residual risk that includes the reamining remaining likelihood and impact of wildfire risk in the service territory.
-The Risk-Based Decision-Making Framework.
-The methodology identifies inherent risk, existing controls, residual risk, and future mitigation efforts after determining the likelihood and impact of wildfire risk in the service territory.
-This is the primary risk evaluation tool utilized to prioritize and plan for WMP initiatives.
+The methodology identifies inherent risk, existing controls, residual risk, and future mitigation efforts based on the residual risk that includes the remaining likelihood and impact of wildfire risk in the service territory.
+The Risk-Based Decision-Making Framework is the primary risk evaluation tool utilized to prioritize and plan for WMP initiatives.
 BVES's Risk-Based Decision-Making Framework is consistent with other SMJUs based on direction from the Commission.
 The following figure provides an overview of BVES's overall risk assessment process.